kovetskiy/prols/README.md

     - ".git"
 ```

+Use `use_gitignore: true` if you want prols to use .gitignore for list of
+files/directories to ignore (glob patterns work too).

 Full configuration file will look like in this file: [prols.conf](prols.conf)
 Let's save this file to `~/.config/prols/prols.conf` and run it in this
 project: